 Disadvantages of Bureaucratic Leadership

-Apart from having its positive effects, bureaucratic leadership has its own negative side too.
-It’s important to understand that as it will help you in knowing if it’s the right leadership style to choose or not.
+Apart from its positive effects, bureaucratic leadership has its own negative side.
+It’s important to understand that as it will help you know if it’s the right leadership style to choose.

 9. Limited Forward Movement